UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Grip the old aerator and twist it counterclockwise to remove it from the faucet.

-Your first physical step is to remove the existing aerator from your faucet.
-The aerator is the small mesh tip at the very end of the spout that mixes air with the water to prevent splashing.
-If you look closely, you will see a seam where this tip screws into the main faucet neck.
+Your first physical action is removing the existing aerator from your sink.
+The aerator is the small, circular mesh tip located at the very end of the spout that mixes air into the water stream to prevent aggressive splashing.
+Inspect the tip closely, and you will see a distinct seam where it screws directly into the main faucet neck.

 Diagram illustrating male (outer) versus female (inner) faucet threads for filter installation.